 The interior windows shades don’t stay rolled up, and the tent is difficult to pack away.

-Provides shade on 3 sides, reducing the amount of time spent re-angling as the sun moves along.
-Has an extended front floor to stretch out on, which doubles as a fourth wall to zip up for privacy.
+Provides shade on 3 sides, reducing the amount of time spent re-angling as the sun moves.
+Has an extended front floor to stretch out on, which doubles as a fourth wall for privacy.
 Large rear ventilation window.
 Sturdy enough to last several seasons.

 Takes longer to set up than quick-draw shelters, and the zipper tends to stick.